<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • The Navy has a luxury hotel called the New Sanno right in downtown Tokyo.

-• Luke Air Force Base’s Fort Tuthill resort is an outdoorsman’s paradise in Flagstaff, Arizona.
+• Luke Air Force Base’s Fort Tuthill resort is an outdoors paradise in Flagstaff, Arizona.

 Also, military campgrounds offer access to some of the best real estate around, like Fiddler’s Cove RV Park on Coronado Island (San Diego) or the Key West Naval Air Station campground.

-There is no single website that lists all of the military’s recreational lodging facilities, but you can find a lot of them through Navy Getaways, Coast Guard Lodging, or the Army’s MWR Camping and RV Parks site, which list facilities for all branches of service.
-Also, try a Google search for “[name of military installation] MWR lodging” and you will see that many bases have these facilities!
+There is no single website that lists all of the military’s recreational lodging facilities, but you can find a lot of them through DOD Lodging (the most comprehensive collection), Navy Getaways, Coast Guard Lodging, or the Army’s MWR Camping and RV Parks site, which lists facilities for all branches of service.
+Also, try a Google search for “[name of military installation] MWR lodging,” and you will see that many bases have these facilities.

 Base Lodging

-When you think about where to vacation, a military base is usually not the first place that comes to mind, but consider how many installations are located right on the ocean, near mountains, or convenient to a cool city.
+When you think about where to vacation, a military base is usually not the first place that comes to mind, but consider how many installations are located right on the ocean, near mountains, or convenient to a cool city—they’re significant military travel deals!
 Leisure reservations at base lodging are space-available, but many lodging facilities accept these reservations far in advance, so you still have time to plan.

 Why would you stay on base vs. at a civilian hotel?
 There are several reasons:

-1. Many base lodges offer suites or even small apartments, so you can fit the entire family in one room, plus you have a kitchen.
+1. Many military lodging locations offer suites or even small apartments, so you can fit the entire family in one room, plus you have a kitchen.

 2. Free breakfast is included at many properties.